0xClandestine/eigenzap/README.md

 1. Deploy the EigenZap contract with the addresses of the required dependencies.
 2. Call `zapIntoLido` or `zapIntoRocketPool` with the desired amount of ETH, expiration timestamp, and signature.
-3. Optionally, use `zapIntoRocketPoolUnsafe` with caution, ensuring a full understanding of its implications.
-4. Check the acquired EigenLayer shares in the respective strategies.
+3. Check the acquired EigenLayer shares in the respective strategies.

 ## License